-Date: Invitation for Bid No.: Alternative No.: To: We , the undersigned, declare that: (a) We have examined and have no reservations to the Bidding Document, including Addenda No.:; (b) We offer to supply in conformity with the Bidding Document and in accordance with the delivery schedule specified in the Schedule of Supply, the following Goods and Related Services:; (c) The total price of our Bid, excluding any discounts offered in item (d) below is: (d) The discounts offered and the methodology for their application are:; (e) Our Bid shall be valid for a period of 180 days from the date fixed for the bid submission deadline in accordance with the Bidding Document, and it shall remain binding upon us and may be accepted at any time before the expiration of that period; (f) If our Bid is accepted, we commit to obtain a Performance Security in the amount of 10% percent of the total Price of Delivered Goods & related Services at the time of signing of Contract. (g) We are not participating, as Bidders, in more than one Bid in this bidding process, other than alternative offers in accordance with the Bidding Document;
+Date: Invitation for Bid No.: Alternative No.: Го: 13 7 We, the undersigned, declare that: (a) We have examined and have no reservations to the Bidding Document, including Addenda No.:; (b) We offer to supply in conformity with the Bidding Document and in accordance with the delivery schedule specified in the Schedule of Supply, the following Goods and Related Services:; (c) The total price of our Bid, excluding any discounts offered in item (d) below is: (d) The discounts offered and the methodology for their application are: (e) Our Bid shall be valid for a period of 180 days from the date fixed for the bid submission deadline in accordance with the Bidding Document, and it shall remain binding upon us and may be accepted at any time before the expiration of that period; (f) of If our Bid is accepted, we commit to obtain a Performance Security in the amount 10% percent of the total Price of Delivered Goods & related Services at the time of signing of Contract. (g) We are not participating, as Bidders, in more than one Bid in this bidding process, other than alternative offers in accordance with the Bidding Document;

-(h) The following commissions, gratuities, or fees have been paid or are to be paid with respect to the bidding process or execution of the Contract: Name of Recipient Address Reason Amount (If none has been paid or is s to be paid, indicate ' 'none.") (i) We understand that this Bid, together with your written acceptance thereof included in your notification of award, shall constitute a binding contract between us, until a formal Contract is prepared and executed. (j) We understand that you are not bound to accept the lowest evaluated bid or any other bid that you may receive.
-Naı me In t he capacity of Sig ned Du ly authorized to sign the Bid fo r and on behalf of Dat e
+(h) The following commissions, gratuities, or fees have been paid or are to be paid with respect to the bidding process or execution of the Contract:

+Name of Recipient Address Reason Amount

+(If none has been paid or i s to be paid, indicate "none.")

+(i) (i) We understand that this Bid, together with your written acceptance thereof included in your notification of award, shall constitute a binding contract between us, until a formal Contract is prepared and executed.

+(j) We understand that you are n that you may receive. ot bound to accept th ne lowest evaluated bid or any other bid

+me

+In the capacity of

+Sig ned

+Du ly authorized to sign the Bid fo

+Da te